matt-curtis/MochaJSDelegate/README.md

     /*
     	This is so our script's JSContext sticks around, instead of being destroyed as soon as the current execution block is finished.

-        IMPORTANT: See Notes/Caveats below for warning about JSContext retention!
     */

     COScript.currentCOScript().setShouldKeepAround_(true);